jrs0/hbr_uhbw/intended_purpose.md

 * The risk score could be used on the wrong patient group.
 * The risk score could be used to inform choice of the wrong medication (i.e. non-blood-thinning medication) (note: we should explicitly list what medication is within scope?)
+* Risks could be interpreted too broadly (i.e. an ischaemia risk targeting only AMI and stroke could be interpreted as applying to all cardiovascular conditions)